 Each scope can be further broken down and enable a company to determine which part of its value chain produces the most emissions and where they can be reduced.

-The GHG Protocol is an invaluable tool for businesses that are looking to understand their environmental impact as well as for stakeholders that are looking to understand the risks they are exposed to.
+The GHG Protocol is an invaluable tool for businesses that are looking to understand their environmental impact as well as for stakeholders, including financial institutions, that are looking to understand the risks they are exposed to.
 A win-win!

-How the Greenhouse Gas Protocol can help your business
+How the Greenhouse Gas Protocol an help your business customers

 Accounting for emissions doesn’t just help the overall goal of a carbon-neutral future.
 There are numerous financial and non-financial benefits of reporting and reducing carbon emissions that can benefit both you and your customers.

 Stakeholders are increasingly more aware of the risks that are posed by carbon emissions.
 Disclosing climate-related information helps investors, consumers, and other stakeholders to evaluate the non-financial performance of large companies and encourage these companies to develop a responsible approach to business.